-Whether a hiker is going on a short adventure through the wilderness or an entire weekend exploring the backcountry, they want high-quality gear that takes up limited amount of space — making some hiking gear perfect for stocking stuffers this holiday season.
+Whether a hiker is going on a short adventure through the wilderness or an entire weekend exploring the backcountry, they want high-quality gear that takes up limited amount of space.
+Discover the best gifts for hikers with this Pro Tips holiday guide.

 Starting with apparel, there’s a variety of options that you can stuff in a stocking.
 New hiking socks can help feet stay dry and cozy, while a fanny pack can help keep smaller items organized and at the ready.
 For a convertible gift with lots of potential uses, some neck gaiters are made of lightweight, moisture-wicking material that can be transformed to wear as a balaclava, beanie, headband and more.